budimanjojo/tmux.fish/README.md

 ## Configuration

-You can export the default configuration variables either from your `config.fish` or in your terminal, for example:
+You can modify the default configuration variables either by exporting the env from your `config.fish` or in your terminal, for example:
 ```
 set -Ux fish_tmux_config $HOME/.config/tmux.conf
 ```